Updated July 6, 2023

 Delimiter: It is utilized to isolate each record in the CSV document.
 The comma is the default delimiter; however, if your record utilizes tabs, we want to characterize that here, as it were.

-Reuse on EOF?: If you intend to repeat over the CSV document at least a time or two, you should set it valid as it educates JMeter to move back to the highest point of the CSV record.
+Reuse on EOF?: If you intend to repeat the CSV document at least a time or two, you should set it valid as it educates JMeter to move back to the highest point of the CSV record.

 We need to add the different elements, sampler, and listeners to view the result per our requirement.